 This product is designed to be connected to and to communicate information and data via a network interface.
 It is the User's sole responsibility to provide and continuously ensure a secure connection between the product and the User's network or any other network (as the case may be).
 The User is expected to establish and maintain any appropriate measures (such as but not limited to the installation of firewalls, application of authentication measures, encryption of data, installation of anti-virus programs, etc.) to protect the product, the network, its system and the interface against any kind of security breaches, unauthorized access, interference, intrusion, leakage and/or theft of data or information.
-ABB is not liable for damages and/or losses related to such security breaches, any unauthorized access, interference, intrusion, leakage and/or theft of data or information.
+ABB is not liable for damages and/or theft of data or information.